-Over time and through no planning or reason, surfers seem to have developed their own language.
+Over time and through no planning or reason, people of the ocean seemed to have developed their own set of Surfing Terms.
 This has come together through the enjoyment of shared experiences and having to describe things that had no worldly description.
-We hope you enjoy our Glossary!
+We hope you enjoy our glossary of Surfing Terms

 Board – Not just a surfboard!
 ‘Board’ can mean any type of wave riding instrument, including body board, surfboard, SUP, and many, many more.
 Kelly Slater once surfed on a table.
 Afterwards he probably said: ‘Dude that board was sketchy’, or something like that.
 When your surfboard is dinged or snapped in two (it happens every now and then, but never under the safe guidance of Freewave Surf Academy), don’t be afraid to give the ironing board a go, or maybe even take the legs off the kitchen table and have a drash.
 Maybe you don’t even need to take the legs off.
 What’s the worst that could happen?